cs3org/OCM-API/IETF-RFC.md

     or supported capabilities.
 * __WAYF Page__ - A Where-Are-You-From page is a discovery service used
   to identify the OCM Server of an Invite Receiver.

+## Functions

+Open Cloud Mesh defines distinct functions.
+It is not necessary for an implementation to provide all of them.
+In fact, it may be useful to have separate implementations for different functions.

+### OCM Provider

+An OCM Provider is an entity that can take on the two _roles_ of a _Sending Server_ and a _Receiving Server_.
+An OCM Provider MUST be a _Discoverable Server_ and SHOULD be able to receive _Notifications_.

+### OCM Directory Service

+An OCM Directory Service is an entity that exposes information about a _Federation_ of OCM Providers.

+## Roles

+Open Cloud Mesh defines two distinct roles that an OCM Provider MUST take on: the _Sending Server_ role and the _Receiving Server_ role.

+### Sending Server

+A Sending Server is an OCM Provider that holds Resources and exposes APIs to allow access to them.
+It allows its users to create _Shares_ to give other users access to those Resources.
+A Sending Server MAY provide its users with the ability to generate _Invites_ to establish contact with other users on other OCM Providers.
+When doing so it MAY provide a _WAYF Page_ to facilitate the Invite Flow.
+The WAYF page MAY be limited to a set of trusted OCM Providers, for instance those in the same _Federation_.

+### Receiving Server

+A Receiving Server is an OCM Provider that receives _Share_ Creation Notifications from Sending Servers, notifies its users about incoming _Shares_, and acts as an API client to allow its users to access Remote Resources.
+It MAY provide its users with an _Address Book_ of _Contacts_ and the ability to accept _Invites_.

 In Appendix D, an object model is presented as a non-normative guide for implementers to understand the relationships between these terms.